MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-defender-for-endpoint.md

 1. To save the changes, select **Save** at the top of the page.
 In the **Settings and monitoring** page, select **Continue**.

     - Defender for Cloud onboards Linux machines to Defender for Endpoint.
-    - Defender for Cloud detects any previous Defender for Endpoint installations, and reconfigures them to integrate with Defender for Cloud.
+    - Defender for Cloud detects any previous Defender for Endpoint installations on Linux machines, and reconfigures them to integrate with Defender for Cloud.
     - Onboarding might take up to 12 hours.
 For new machines created after the integration has been enabled, onboarding takes up to an hour.